285sopes2usac/USAX/docs/testing.md

 look like a good place for that purpose.
 Create a dedicated "assets" git repo and use git sub-modules or make the scripts to download the "assets" from somewhere else?
 How to keep everything in sync?
-All of those approaches could work with enough effort, but none of them is in Tilck's minimalistic/extra-light style.
+All of those approaches could work with enough effort, but none of them is in usax's minimalistic/extra-light style.

-#### Tilck's approach
+#### usax's approach
 What would be really cool is to work with VM screenshots the same way we do with plain text because, after all, we're always only interested in the text contained in those images, nothing else.
 So, the solution is to use an OCR, right?
 **Wrong**: OCRs are big, bloated, and tend to be not very reliable even with purely digitally-generated images, like in this case.
-A **perfect** solution would be to have a custom OCR that knows exactly the font used by Tilck and take advantage of that to do an image-to-text conversion in a **100% reliable** way.
+A **perfect** solution would be to have a custom OCR that knows exactly the font used by usax and take advantage of that to do an image-to-text conversion in a **100% reliable** way.
 While that initially seemed hard to do, it turned out that it required just a few hundred lines of C code (also thanks to the fact that QEMU saves screenshots